Beaches

 Playa de las Conchas

 Another stunning beach on the neighboring island of La Graciosa.
 Only accessible through a good hike, mountain bike, or renting a local taxi jeep.
-Often you will have this beach totally for yourselves (often people try naturism her for the first time!).
+Often you will have this beach totally to yourselves (people have been known to try naturism here for the first time!).
 There are spectacular waves which also means swimming here is dangerous.
-Pack lots of drinking water and embrace one of natures most amazing sites.
+Pack lots of drinking water and embrace one of nature’s most amazing sites.

 Playa La Garita